aio-libs/aiohttp/docs/api.rst

     .. attribute:: SERVICE_RESTART

-       The service is restarted. a client may reconnect, and if it choses to do, should reconnect using a randomized delay of 5-30s.
+       The service is restarted. a client may reconnect, and if it chooses to do, should reconnect using a randomized delay of 5-30s.

     .. attribute:: TRY_AGAIN_LATER